Site of the graveyard vine believed to be a curse on a family from the 1800s.

-According to this 200-year-old legend, members of the Spaulding family of Dummerston, VT, started dying at inexplicably young ages with terrifying regularity due to a strange disease that seemed to gradually suck the life from them.
+According to this 200-year-old legend, members of the Spaulding family of Dummerston, Vermont, started dying at inexplicably young ages with terrifying regularity due to a strange disease that seemed to gradually suck the life from them.

 Today we’re pretty sure it was tuberculosis, but back then, the blame was laid squarely upon a cursed vine, one that burrowed along the family plot in the local cemetery.
 Each time it touched the coffin of a deceased family member, another Spaulding died.
 To stop it, they dug up the last body in the row of Spaulding graves, hacked up the creepy creeper tunneling toward it, and burnt the body.